Frequently Asked Questions

-Yes!
-Wolf Ridge offers The Views Townhomes at the top of the mountain, just minutes from the lodge.
-There are also several conveniently located hotels to choose from (see our Lodging page for more information on available accommodations).
+Wolf Ridge no longer offers on-site accommodations.
+There are several conveniently located lodging choices for guests to choose from (see our Lodging page for more information on available accommodations).

 Area Passes (Lift Tickets) are required to access any of the slope areas.

 You pay for your Area Passes (Lift Tickets) and all rentals at the Ticket Booth.
 In addition to ski and snowboard equipment, you can rent bibs, helmets and lockers (you will receive a voucher which is redeemed in the Rental Shop).

 Open Monday – Saturday 9am – 10pm and Sunday 9am – 4:30pm